 Political relations between Germany and the Solomon Islands Islands are friendly.
 Diplomatic contacts are maintained by the German Embassy in Canberra.

-Germany supports economic, social and cultural development in the Solomon Islands primarily through its substantial contributions to the European Development Fund (EDF) (from 2021: the Neighbourhood, Development and International Cooperation Instrument (NDICI)).
+Germany supports economic, social and cultural development in the Solomon Islands primarily through its substantial contributions to the European Development Fund (EDF) (since 2021: the Neighbourhood, Development and International Cooperation Instrument (NDICI)).
 The scale of bilateral economic relations with Germany is low.
 Germany’s exports to the Solomon Islands totalled 213,000 euro in 2020 while total German imports to the country were 66,000 euro (source: DESTATIS).

 The country also plays a role in Germany’s close climate policy cooperation with the states of the South Pacific region, particularly within the framework of regional programmes run by the Gesellschaft für Internationale Zusammenarbeit (GIZ) and the International Climate Initiative (ICI) of the Federal Environment Ministry.